 What holds many business owners back is they spend too much time on day-to-day activities that could be delegated to others.
-Too much focus working in the business limits the time the entrepreneur or the consultant can work on developing the company.
+Too much focus working in the business limits the time the entrepreneur or the consultant can develop the company.

-A manager is working in the business when it comes to internet marketing, scheduling and meeting with clients, doing administrative work, or hiring and training new employees.
+A manager is working in the business for internet marketing, scheduling and meeting with clients, doing administrative work, or hiring and training new employees.
 These various responsibilities are often delegated to specialists, but in small companies, a manager may wear many hats and take on diverse tasks.

 Creating Products and Programs

-Whenever management develops and introduces new offerings for customers it is working in the business, which may also encompass team training.
+Whenever management develops and introduces new offerings for customers, it is working in the business, encompassing team training.
 Building product knowledge is an integral part of sales because a big part of conversions involves answering customer questions.
-Developing a program for a sales team to follow to increase revenue is an important step toward strengthening productivity.
+Developing a sales team program to increase revenue is an essential step toward strengthening productivity.

 Engaging with Followers

 A sales agent can engage with interested prospects online or in-person by delivering the service or product in a demonstration.
-Explaining how a product works in a video is an effective way to attract followers who have deeper questions.
+Explaining how a product works in a video effectively attracts followers who have more in-depth questions.
 The video should give the web address where viewers can get further information.

 Dealing with Invoices

-Whenever an employee sends out an invoice to a customer they are working in the business.
-Invoices are part of a money collection process and are important for financial records.
+Whenever an employee sends out an invoice to a customer, they are working in the business.
+Invoices are part of a money collection process and are essential for financial records.

-Anytime a manager takes action on an immediate crisis he or she is helping the company get back to normal business activity.
+Anytime a manager takes action on an immediate crisis, they help the company get back to regular business activity.
 Letting disruptions and emergencies get out of control can lead to company downtime and loss of revenue.